Service Learning Designated Courses

 - The course has, as a central feature, a required service-learning project that strongly relates to the academic content of the course (i.e., it is not an add-on or afterthought, but rather is integral to the course and its goals) and makes up at least 25% of the course grade.

-- The faculty member prepares students to undertake their service-learning.
+- The faculty member prepares students to undertake service-learning research and/or a project.